 Step 1: Install MetaMask (If You Haven’t Already)

-- Visit the official MetaMask website (metamask.io) and download the extension or app.
+- Visit metamask.io and install the browser extension or mobile app.

 If you already have MetaMask installed, simply open it and proceed to the next step.